- Home

 Making a claim

-Mesothelioma takes a long time to develop, so you may have been exposed to asbestos some 40 years ago.
-You might think it was a minor exposure, or you may not remember any exposure.
-Talking to your friends and family can help to recall places where you may have been exposed to asbestos.
+Mesothelioma usually takes a long time to develop, so you may have been exposed to asbestos up to 40 years ago or even longer.
+You might think it was a small exposure, or you may not remember coming into contact with asbestos.
+Talking to your friends and family can help you remember places where you may have been exposed to asbestos.

 An expert lawyer will also talk you through your life history and help you find out where the exposure took place.
 They will explain what compensation you may be able to claim and help make the process easy for you to understand.

-Generally, a person diagnosed with mesothelioma has two different types of legal entitlements:
+Generally, a person diagnosed with mesothelioma has 2 different types of legal entitlements:

 - a claim through the court, known as a “common law claim”